mesgjs/poly-transport/arch/implementation-plan.md

 - High-level behavior:
   - Caller requests a reservation for `headerSize + payloadSize`.
   - The transport output pump waits as needed (including draining pending ACKs first) and then reserves space.
 	- Caller writes payload bytes into the reserved ring-backed view.
 	- On commit, the pump encodes the header into the reserved header window and schedules the full `[header][payload]` frame for writing.

+**Reservation lifecycle requirement**:
+- Outbound reservations must be explicitly completed:
+  - `commit()` when the caller has fully populated the payload (or pre-zeroed any unused bytes per the security invariant), OR
+  - `release()` if the reservation is abandoned.

+**Security invariant for reservations**:
+- Any reserved ring range must be either:
+  - fully written by the caller (every byte), OR
+  - pre-zeroed by the reservation owner before exposing it.
+- This prevents leaking bytes from a previous ring iteration.

 **VirtualBuffer outbound mode**:
 - `VirtualRWBuffer` extension of `VirtualBuffer` supporting **read/write** mode for outbound reservations that map directly onto reserved ring ranges